ihucos/plash/README.md

 app.run(host='127.0.0.0.1', port=8080)
 ```

-We could instruct developers do download python3 and install flask which might
+We could instruct developers do download `python3` and install `flask`, which might
 be specified at the `requirements.txt` file.
 Or better let's use a container to
-run that software automatically.
+run that software without involving any manual setup steps.

-There are different way to achieve this with plash.
-We could write a plash
+We could write a plash executable and ask users to run that.
+Save that file to
-executable and ask users to run that.
-Save that file to './runapp' and mark it as executable
+`./runapp` and mark it as executable

 ```
 #!/usr/bin/env plash-exec